vega/altair/doc/user_guide/interactions.rst

 selection in the chart.
 The person Alex makes a selection box when the alt-key (macOS: option-key) is selected and Morgan can make a selection box when the shift-key is selected.
-We use the alt.Brushconfig() to give the selection box of Morgan a different style.
+We use the ``Brushconfig`` to give the selection box of Morgan a different style.
-Now, we color the rectangles when they fall within Alex's or Morgan's selection.
+Now, we color the rectangles when they fall within Alex's or Morgan's selection
+(note that you need to create both selections before seeing the effect).

 .. altair-plot::